Dashboard Overview

 The Light/Dark Mode icon allows you to choose if you wish to view the Management Server in Light mode or in Dark Mode.
 If you are viewing in Dark mode, the icon will change to .

-The top section features several cards displaying critical summary metrics:
+The section beneath the header, specific to Dashboard, features several critical summary metrics:

 - Total Jobs: The total number of AWS Batch jobs submitted with MMBatch installed and enabled that have been processed within the selected date range.

-- Total EC2 Instance Cost: An estimated total cost of the EC2 instances used for your batch jobs.
+Total EC2 Instance Cost (Estimated): An estimated total cost of the EC2 instances used for all MMBatch jobs.

-- EC2 On-demand Savings: Estimated savings when replacing on-demand instances with spot instances.
+- EC2 On-demand Savings (Estimated): Estimated cost savings from EC2 when replacing on-demand instances with spot instances for the jobs within MMBatch.

 Queue Details Table